Modern day slavery

 Our compliance team conducts and participates in internal and third-party ethical and social audits, including Sedex Members Ethical Trade Audits (SMETA[3]) throughout a large proportion of our supply chain.
 Fyffes entire compliance team has been trained in SMETA and applies its methodology in their regular internal audits.

-Last year we said that the UK ripening centres are the only sites where Fyffes requires labour providers for a significant portion of its workforce.
+Our UK ripening centres are the only sites where Fyffes requires labour providers for a significant portion of its workforce.
 We also audit the labour providers we work with.
 Fyffes has developed a Labour Provider Standard, which includes the minimum requirements for labour providers to comply with when supplying labour to Fyffes.
 It includes business practices, recruitment, terms and conditions of employment, prevention of modern-day slavery, training, selection of staff to work at Fyffes, supply of staff to Fyffes and health and safety.

 Fyffes is also the largest supplier of certified Fairtrade bananas in Europe, and we have a significant number of Fairtrade melons distributed in the United States.
 Fairtrade-certified farms are audited under the Fairtrade standards which incorporate a blend of social, economic, and environmental criteria.
 The standards contain both core requirements and development requirements aimed at improvements that benefit producers and their communities.

-Similarly, Fyffes also produces or buys from a large number of Rainforest Alliance certified farms.
+Similarly, Fyffes also produces or buys from a large number of Rainforest Alliance-certified farms.
 Currently, 100% of Fyffes pineapples and bananas produced on our owned farms, and one in two bananas overall, are certified by Rainforest Alliance.

 Food Supplier Screening and Management